 Each request will be evaluated and eligible organizations will be informed over email when access has been provided.

 Once your request is processed, all current and new users in your organization's Admin Console will have temporary access to the latest versions of Creative Cloud desktop apps, for the duration of this program.
-You can add users to the Admin Console at any time.
-However, users will have access only after your request has been successfully processed.

 Users already added your Admin Console will get access when your request is processed successfully by Adobe.
 If all your users are already present in your Admin Console, you can skip this step.